nanosoftlk/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.2.md

 ## Collections of owned entities

+EF Core 2.0 added the ability to model ownership in one-to-one associations.
-EF Core 2.2 extends the ability to express ownership relationships to one-to-many associations.
+EF Core 2.2 extends the ability to express ownership to one-to-many associations.
-This helps constraining how entities in an owned collection can be manipulated (for example, they cannot be tracked without an owner) and triggers automatic behaviors such as implicit eager loading.
+Ownership helps constrain how entities are used.
+For example, owned entities:
+- Can only ever appear on navigation properties of other entity types.
+- Are automatically loaded, and can only be tracked by a DbContext alongside their owner.
 In relational databases, owned collections are mapped to separate tables from the owner, just like regular one-to-many associations.
 But in document-oriented databases, we plan to nest owned entities (in owned collections or references) within the same document as the owner.

-You can use the feature by invoking the new OwnsMany() API:
+You can use the feature by calling the new OwnsMany() API:

 ``` csharp
 modelBuilder.Entity<Customer>().OwnsMany(c => c.Addresses);
 ```

-For more information about collections of owned entities, see the [updated documentation page](xref:core/modeling/owned-entities#collections-of-owned-types).
+For more information, see the [updated owned entities documentation](xref:core/modeling/owned-entities#collections-of-owned-types).

 ## Query tags

-This feature is designed to facilitate the correlation of LINQ queries in code with the corresponding generated SQL output captured in logs.
+This feature simplifies the correlation of LINQ queries in code with generated SQL queries captured in logs.

-To take advantage of the feature, you annotate a query using the new TagWith() API in a LINQ query.
+To take advantage of query tags, you annotate a LINQ query using the new TagWith() method.
 Using the spatial query from a previous example:

 ``` csharp
   var nearestFriends =